saoudrizwan/kamisama/README.md

 ## Usage

-You can pass kamisama a run function if you want to create as many workers as are CPU cores on your machine.
+You can pass kamisama a run function if you want to create as many workers as there are CPU cores on your machine.

 ```javascript
 kamisama(id => {